 T. J. Snow manufacturers standard and custom resistance seam welding machinery for a variety of applications in the metalworking industry.
-Our seam welders feature a robust, heavy-duty frame that offer versatility and high-performance.
+Our seam welders feature a robust, heavy-duty frame design to minimize deflection with a roller-bearing ram.

 Resistance seam welders are built similar to press-type resistance welders except that the welding force is applied with two rotating copper wheels and the control adjusts the rotating speed and secondary amperage output.
 The resulting welds are continuous seams, overlapping spot welds, or evenly spaced roll spot welds.
 The machines are typically configured as circumferential (circular) or longitudinal.
 Although rare, there are seam welders that are convertible from circumferential to longitudinal.